COVID-19: a Message from Rabbi Yolkut

 No play dates for children or Shabbos and Yom Tov meal invitations.
 While this difficult step comes at a significant social cost, it is all part of the efforts we must put in l'maan hatzibur (for the sake of the greater community).
 We will be revisiting our recommendations as the situation changes.
 (For specific situations for those who live otherwise alone, please consult me or one of our doctos directly.)

 At the same time, we have to be creative in terms of finding alternate ways of embracing each other.
-To return to the metaphor of Rav Amital’s shirt, we need to express all of our wonderful chesed instincts into he berachos that Hashem has given us in our generation of various forms of electronic communication!
-Make check in calls, offer neighbors and particularly to the elderly to pick up groceries.
+To return to the metaphor of Rav Amital’s shirt, we need to express all of our wonderful chesed instincts into the berachos that Hashem has given us in our generation of various forms of electronic communication!
+Make check-in calls, offer neighbors and particularly to the elderly to pick up groceries.
 I will continue to update as we develop ways of sharing our chesed.

 LIFE CYCLE EVENTS